Evidence for interacting dark energy from BOSS: Analysis

-In performing the MCMC analysis of the interacting models, we also obtained the adjusted values of the coupling constants.
-As was shown in \cite{Costa:2013sva}, using only the \textit{Planck} data is not sufficient to fully constrain the coupling constants.
-We note that we obtained the same result here, even with the inclusion of the BOSS quasar data: we find $\xi_2<0.045\, (0.048)$ for Model II and $\xi_1<0.0016\, (0.0015)$ for Model III.
-The upper bound on the coupling constant for Model II is close to the ones predicted in Section II-B (see Fig.~\ref{fig:theoretical}).
-Indeed, the corresponding Hubble parameter for Model II that results from the MCMC analysis is $H(2.34)= 232(231) \pm 2 \, \mathrm{km/s/Mpc}$, which is $\sim 1\sigma$ away from the BOSS result\footnote{We would like to stress that $H(z)$ is a model-dependent quantity, while $D_H/r_d$ is not.
+In the MCMC analysis of the interacting models, we also obtained the adjusted values of the coupling constants.
+As was shown in Ref.\ \cite{Costa:2013sva}, using only the Planck data is not sufficient to fully constrain the coupling constants.
+We note that we obtain the same result here, even with the inclusion of the BOSS quasar data: we find $\xi_2<0.045\, (0.048)$ for model II and $\xi_1<0.0016\, (0.0015)$ for model III.
+The upper bound on the coupling constant for model II is close to the ones predicted in Sec.~II-B (see Fig.~\ref{fig:theoretical}).
+Indeed, the corresponding Hubble parameters that result from the MCMC analysis are $H(2.34)= 232(231) \pm 2 \, \mathrm{km/s/Mpc}$ for model II and $H(2.34)= 234(234)^2_3 \, \mathrm{km/s/Mpc}$ for model III, a little bit more than $1\sigma$ away from the BOSS result\footnote{We would like to stress that $H(z)$ is a model-dependent quantity, while $D_H/r_\mathrm{d}$ is not.
 It is in this context that we compare our results with BOSS.
-However, since we find that the fitted values for $r_d$ are approximately equal to what one expects in $\Lambda$CDM (given the use of the \textit{Planck} data), we can still compare the Hubble parameter values for the interacting models with the BOSS result.}, hence resulting in a much reduced tension compared to $\Lambda$CDM.
-This indicates that the interacting Model II is a good candidate to explain the observed deviation from $\Lambda$CDM from high-$z$ BAO probes.
-The upper bound on the coupling constant for Model III is much smaller than expected from Fig.~\ref{fig:theoretical}.
-Still, it represents an improvement over $\Lambda$CDM in explaining the BOSS results as seen from Fig.~\ref{contours}, although to a smaller extent than Model II.
+However, since we find that the fitted values for $r_\mathrm{d}$ are approximately equal to what one expects in $\Lambda$CDM (given the use of the Planck data), we can still compare the Hubble parameter values for the interacting models with the BOSS result.}, resulting in a reduced tension compared to $\Lambda$CDM.
+This indicates that the interacting models are good candidates to explain the observed deviation from $\Lambda$CDM from high-$z$ BAO probes.
+The upper bound on the coupling constant for model III is much smaller than expected from Fig.~\ref{fig:theoretical}.
+Still, it represents an improvement over $\Lambda$CDM in explaining the BOSS results as seen from Fig.~\ref{contours}, although to a smaller extent than model II.